-Testing Static Pressure
+Testing Plant Static Pressure (Revised for 2011)

 Measuring static pressure is an important diagnostic tool for properly managing baghouse operations and air flow through the plant system.
 It is a valuable diagnostic tool when things are not working properly.
 This session teaches how to measure static pressure and how to use it as a diagnostic tool for correcting production rate problems.